September 19th, 2020Register on BikeReg

 For over a decade, the LP200 has hosted one of the best cycling relays in the west.
 The 200 mile course from Boise to Sun Valley, Idaho is one of the most scenic and challenging courses around and the 100 mile course from Grandjean to Sun Valley is full of its own challenges and altitude gain through some of the most amazing mountain ranges.

 What makes the LP200 unique compared to other relays are the time bonuses that allow weekend warriors to race against the pros.
 Seasoned roadies, active racers, group ride junkies, and mountain bikers who dust off their road bikes all come together in one event.
 Team camaraderie is the theme of the day unless you are out to challenge yourself as a soloist on the 100 mile course.

-The day ends with stories, good grub and local beer from the Sawtooth Brewery at the post ride BBQ.
+The day ends with stories, good grub and local beer at Oktoberfest in Ketchum Square, sponsored by the Sawtooth Brewery.
 Once you’ve experienced the LP200, you’re bound to come back again!

 The LP consists of a 200 and 100 mile routes.
 The 200 mile route has teams of either 4 or 6 riders.
 The 100 miler can either be ridden as a solo or 2 person team.